Albonycal/acquirer.sh/README.md

 - Subdomain enumeration with multiple tools.
 - Sorts the gathered subdomains to remove duplicate subdomains.
 - Resolves the gathered subdomains
--  crawls and gets ALL of the urls of the subdomains.
+-  Crawls and gets ALL of the urls of the subdomains.
 - Puts all of the above gathered information in txt files
 ``` TODO
 Nuclei Scanning